August 03, 2017 02:22 PM

 A government report last week showed that gross domestic product — the broadest gauge of the economy — grew at a 2.6 percent annual rate in the second quarter.
 That's more than double the revised 1.2 percent in the first quarter.
 This year, the economy is expected to grow at roughly 2 percent.

 The Labor Department's report on July employment will be out Friday.
 Economists have estimated that 180,000 jobs were added last month.

 Fannie and Freddie own or guarantee about half of all U.S. mortgages, worth about $5 trillion.
 Along with other federal agencies, they back roughly 90 percent of new home loans.

-Both companies buy mortgages from lenders, package them as bonds, guarantee them against default and sell them to investors.
-They do not make loans to homebuyers directly.
+The two companies don't directly make loans to borrowers.
+They buy mortgages from lenders, package them as bonds, guarantee them against default and sell them to investors.
+That helps make loans available.